laibaea/PokemonClassification/README.md

 pip install -r requirements.txt

 ## Download the dataset:
 The dataset is not included in this repository due to its size.
-You can download it from here: https://drive.google.com/file/d/1DdPveV7mmDeVINTyhkQ_pKHZDDTkw0Po/view?usp=sharing
+You can download it from Kaggle: https://www.kaggle.com/datasets/rounakbanik/pokemon

 **Unzip the dataset:**
 After downloading, unzip the dataset.
 Place the training images in the Train/Images directory and the test images in the Test/Images directory.